-Custom fields are pieces of information that you can add to custom post types.
-When you use custom fields, you make both the content administration and display a lot simple.
-In the WordPress admin, writers will see the fields neatly organized and easy to edit.
-To display custom fields on the front-end, you will design templates.
+Custom fields are pieces of information that WordPress lets you add to content.
+Custom fields simplify both content administration its display.
+In the WordPress admin, writers see the fields as separate items with their descriptions.
+To display custom fields on the front-end, developers should design templates.

 |Custom fields in the WordPress admin||Custom fields on the site’s front-end|

 The free Toolset Types plugin makes it easy to create custom content and to add fields to it.
 You can add fields to both “posts” and “users”.
 What we call “posts” is not just the blog post.
 WordPress uses the name “posts” for blog posts, pages and custom post types.

 First, create the custom post types that you need.
 Once you’ve created custom post types, they will appear in Toolset Dashboard.

 Click on the button Create field group and then on Add New Field to add fields to the group.

 Then, set options for the field.
 All fields require a name and slug (the “machine name”).
 Some fields have additional settings.

 After you’ve added all the fields that you need, remember to save the fields group.

 After you save the fields group, it will appear when editing content.